skiselev/isa8_eth/README.md

 ISA 8-Bit Ethernet Network Interface Controller

 ## Introduction
-ISA 8-Bit Ethernet Controller is an open source network interface controller (NIC) card, designed specifcally to be used in computers with 8-bit only ISA (aka XT) bus, such as IBM* PC, IBM* PC XT, various PC/XT compatibles, for example [Micro 8088](https://github.com/skiselev/micro_8088) system.
+ISA 8-Bit Ethernet Controller is an open source network interface controller (NIC) card, designed specifically to be used in computers with 8-bit only ISA (aka XT) bus, such as IBM* PC, IBM* PC XT, various PC/XT compatibles, for example [Micro 8088](https://github.com/skiselev/micro_8088) system.
 It is based on Realtek RTL8019 ethernet controller and is NE2000-compatible.

 ![ISA 8-Bit Ethernet - Assembled Board](images/ISA8_Ethernet-Assembled_Board_Mid_Res.jpg)